alexandarristic/ecceAppChallenge2018/README.md

 Preamble

-With the Mind Health Network app, we hope to bring an easy, clear, and intuitive navigation system and community-building enterprise with calming visual aesthetics.
-Users can easily find the services they are looking for alongside all relevant information by the selected urgency of their mental health needs.
-We designed the Mind Mental Network in such a way as to require very little time for any user to master, especially with our extensive About and How To Widget documentation and customized, user-friendly tool icons embedded in the application.
+  As alluded to earlier,  our app aims to easily inform central Toronto residents of nearby mental health facilities.
+To facilitate this goal, we have crafted an easy, clear, and intuitive user interface powered by ESRI's Web AppBuilder.
+We chose this platform as it leverages responsive web design and widget functionality to allow users to easily find the services they are looking for alongside all relevant information by the selected urgency of their mental health needs or by providing their location.
+Using our app, users can find relevant information in 2 minutes or less, dramtically expediating their process towards receiving the care they need.

-The Mind Health Network utilizes ArcGIS Web AppBuilder to build an accessible platform for users from all walks of life.

 ---
 # Steps to Use the App

-**Accessing the App**
+**Accessing the App and Widget Details**

 View the live web app by clicking on the following the link: https://arcg.is/1ubq55 View a video demoing how to work with the app here: https://www.youtube.com/watch?v=wn_w3Duw07k&feature=youtu.be

-*How-To Widget Documentation*
+* About and How-To Widget Documentation*

-When users first open the Mind Health Network app, they will be greeted by a friendly interface and the unfurled About widget panel on the right.
-Users may scroll down the panel to read more about the urgency level parameters that help identify their specific type of mental health needs.
+When users first open the Mind Health Network app, they will be greeted by a message box that will inform them to seek immediate help in the event of a personal crisis and an unfurled About widget panel on the right.
+Users may scroll down the panel to read more about the urgency level parameters and specific definitions used to group facilities in each category.

-The About widget panel will also include a link to the optional 12 question 123 Survey, which helps to gauge community comments on the quality of mental health services used.
+  The About widget panel will also include a link to the optional 12 question 123 Survey at the end, which helps to gauge community comments on the quality of mental health services used.
 There is also another link to the completely confidential and anonymous results of the community-collected information on said mental health services to provide future reference for interested patients or medical providers.
-Users may also click on the How-To widget, which is located next to the About widget, to learn more about the functionality of each of the tools they can use in this app.
+If the user is still confused or wants further detail about widget functionality, they can click on the How-To widget located, which is located next to the About widget.
+Here, they will be provided with a detailed breakdown of the functionality of each of the widgets they can use.

 **Search for Mental Health Services by Urgency Level**